kbuor/Kubernetes/statefulset-daemonset-job/README.md

 ```

-## Demo 2 - Creating a DaemonSet on a Subset of Nodes
+## Creating a DaemonSet on a Subset of Nodes

 > Let's create a DaemonSet with a defined nodeSelector